hachiojipm/awesome-perl/CONTRIBUTING.md

 * **To add to the list**: Submit a pull request
 * **To remove from the list**: Open an issue

+In either case, it is desirable to contain following items in issue comment.

+* Motivation (e.g. why do you wanna add new item?)
+* Use case (e.g. situation)

 ## Quality Standard

 The most important thing is that this list is for *people who do not know much about Perl5*.